 Disqus: Comments in Exchange for Disqusting Ads

 I also saw that I could make a bit of money with ads if I so chose.
 At the time, I had no interest in monetizing my blog and I didn’t care for the ads, so I passed.
-As you can see if you look to the right, I have no qualms about ads.
+I used to have ads on the site, so I obviously have no qualms about ads.
 I’d just want them relevant to my readers and tasteful.

 So imagine my surprise a few years later, when I learned that disqus had, at some point unknown to me, turned them back on as part of some update.
 My readers at the time found themselves treated to things like this.

 Borderline softcore porn, a woman peeling off her face, and vaguely nauseating vegetables.
+Oh, and iPads, or something.
 Disqus forced ads on my site without my knowledge (I usually run ad blocker), and it forced disgusting ads at that.